 - Home Secretary announces new UK points-based immigration system

 New points-based immigration system will open up the UK to the brightest and the best from around the world.

 - Windrush Compensation Scheme extended by 2 years

 Changes are being made to the Windrush Compensation Scheme to make it more flexible and to keep it open for longer.

 Latest Family Law News

-- New private law cases received by Cafcass in March 2017 up 16% on a year ago
+- New private law cases received by Cafcass in September 14 per cent higher than 2019

 Latest Employment News

 - If you are one of the Elves working over Christmas, what are your rights?